thePetrMarek/Bot_U/README.md

 ![Start archivation](https://raw.githubusercontent.com/ermrk/Bot-u/images/bot-u-3.png)

 #### 4) Get link to archive from your email
-You will recieve email with link to your archive after a while.
+You will receive email with link to your archive after a while.
 Click on the link in the email.
 ![Email link](https://raw.githubusercontent.com/ermrk/Bot-u/images/bot-u-4.png)

 #### 5) Download archive